ortenheim/erlyeditor/README.md

 * install peer dependencies running `npm install react react-dom react-motion`
 * you have to `npm install` and build (`npm run build:lib`) modules that is pulled from github by yourself

+# Usage

+#### Roboto Font and Material Design Icons

+ErlyEditor assumes that you are importing Roboto Font and Material Design Icons.
+In order to import the fonts for you, we'd need to include them in the CSS which is considered a bad practice.
+If you are not including them in your app go to the linked sites and follow the instructions.

+#### Customization

+Almost any component allows use to specify className which will be applied to it via composition with existing built-in className.
+Additionally you can override built-in styles because everything is based on the [react-styleable](https://github.com/pluralsight/react-styleable).

 # Development

 ### Building